-The objective of the Income and Expenditure Account is to match earnings from activities with the costs of providing goods and services for a given period of time.
+The objective of the Income and Expenditure Account (normally called the SOFA Statement of Financial Affairs) is to match earnings from activities with the costs of providing goods and services for a given period of time.
 It says nothing about the assets involved in generating surpluses (or deficits) nor does it necessarily indicate whether cash is being generated.
 However, it is a key document in assisting measurement and therefore improvement of Business Performance, which ultimately determines the sustainability of the organisation.

-A surplus arises when Income exceeds attributable Cost.
+A surplus arises when Income exceeds attributable cost.
 All incomes and all revenue costs (i.e. not the cost of assets purchased - which are capital costs) should appear in the Income and Expenditure Account.
 Note that it is not the cash received or paid which is shown but the amounts earned or incurred.
 (The Accruals concept of Accounting).